Accredited cancer care close to home

 Accredited Cancer Program exceeds national standards

-In 2012, the American College of Surgeons’ Commission on Cancer gave Williamson Medical Center’s accredited Cancer Program high remarks for providing appropriate and timely care to patients battling major cancers.
-WMC achieved significantly higher scores than the state and national averages in most categories.
+In 2016, the American College of Surgeons’ Commission on Cancer gave Williamson Medical Center’s Accredited Cancer Program high remarks for providing appropriate and timely care to patients battling major cancers.
+WMC achieved significantly higher scores than national averages in all categories with set benchmarks.

 |80%||91%||90.7%||Breast Image or palpation-guided needle biopsy (core or FNA) is performed to establish diagnosis of breast cancer.
 Std 4.5|

 |90%||100%||84.4%||Breast Radiation therapy is considered or administered following any mastectomy within 1 year (365 days) of diagnosis of breast cancer for women with >= 4 positive regional lymph nodes.
 Std 4.4|

 |90%||93.3%||89%||Breast Radiation is administered within 1 year (365 days) of diagnosis for women under the age of 70 receiving breast conservation surgery for breast cancer.
 Std 4.4|

 |90%||92.5%||89.7%||Breast Tamoxifen or third generation aromatase inhibitor is considered or administered within 1 year (365 days) of diagnosis for women with AJCC T1c or stage IB-III hormone receptor positive breast cancer.
 Std 4.4|

 |85%||95.2%||90.3%||Colon At least 12 regional lymph nodes are removed and pathologically examined for resected colon cancer.
 Std 4.5|